opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 | **C**	|20	|3 r6g.4xlarge, 16 cores	|1 c6g.4xlarge, 16 cores	|108.7	|53.11	|(58,88)	|182.2	|183.9	|
 |	|25	|3 r6g.4xlarge, 16 cores	|1 c6g.4xlarge, 16 cores	|112.9	|54.3	|(63,93)	|218.2	|221.4	|

 We used standard OpenSearch settings for deciding the number of threads: $$k_M​=2$$ for an ML node and $$k_D​=1.5$$ for a data node.
 Note that the number of cores on a data node is always even, so the number of total threads on a data node is a whole number (and not fractional).
 We also gained some valuable insights from our experiments that corroborate our intuitive understanding.
 For instance, we noticed that the CPU utilization of ML nodes was well below 90% for configurations A and B, which means that the data nodes are the bottleneck.
-There is room for decreasing the number of ML nodes without affecting the throughput. **For configuration C, we kept the same data nodes but reduced the number of ML node cores from 48 to 16.** The CPU utilization hit 90+%, while the overall throughput remained unchanged from B. In other words, configuration C made optimal use of data and ML nodes.
+There is room for decreasing the number of ML nodes without affecting the throughput. **For configuration C, we kept the same data nodes but reduced the number of ML node cores from 48 to 16.** The CPU utilization hit 90+%, while the overall throughput remained unchanged from configuration B. In other words, configuration C made optimal use of data and ML nodes.
 Thus, ML nodes and data nodes (and shards) should be scaled in tandem to make optimal use of your cluster for increased throughput.

 ### Querying results summary